Skip to main content.

 # pkg_add -v rsync

-Download the NetBSD Restore CD scirpt and extract it.
-It is located on the NetBSD ftp site.
+Download the NetBSD Restore CD script and extract it.
+It is located on github.

-The restorecd script includes a simple Makefile to create a Restore CD, but there is no automated “configure” mechanism so you might have to modify the Makefile for your host system and environments.
+The restorecd script includes a simple Makefile to create Restore CD/USB, but there is no automated configure mechanism so you might have to modify the Makefile for your host system and environments.

 • Modify WGET= or RSYNC= lines per where these commands are installed on your host: